andersbogsnes/homepage/content/presentations/airflow/5_operators.md

 ## The Operator

-Operators in Airflow represent a task
+Operators in Airflow represent a task that Airflow will run

 ---